 But if Haynesworth is getting paid so much and the dynamics are so different, why make the comparison?

 Haynesworth is bothered that despite his immense wealth he does not control the terms of his liberation—the problem slaves faced without the benefit of wealth.
 Further, in the contemporary sports world not only are white men (like his coach and team owner) in power, but they have defined the terms of the liberation for black men.
 Haynesworth’s analogy is perhaps his way of saying that while his services may be for sale, his pride and self-respect are not.
 Despite the money, prestige, and lifestyle, he is not blind to the master-slave power dynamic in contemporary sport culture.

 What underscores the Haynesworth saga is how it compares to that of Minnesota Vikings’ Brett Favre who is white.
-Haynesworth dislikes the Redskins 3-4 defensive scheme, preferring to play tackle instead of nose guard.
-He also skipped the Redskins voluntary off-season conditioning program.
+Haynesworth dislikes the Washington Football Team 3-4 defensive scheme, preferring to play tackle instead of nose guard.
+He also skipped the Washington Football Team voluntary off-season conditioning program.
 The media maligned him for this, suggesting he was lazy.
 Brett Favre routinely skips training camp until the last two weeks of camp.
 He also chose to play for the Vikings because they use an offense he likes.

 RELATED: Cavs see LeBron as runaway slave

 Yet, the media response to his antics is the antithesis of the response to Haynesworth.
 Haynesworth is called “ridiculous,” “an idiot” and worse for making his comments.
 Meanwhile Favre is worshipped for holding teams hostage (deciding if he will play or retire) each year until two weeks before the season begins.
 In fact, he was given a raise this season.
 (He now makes $16 million!)